-Being around narcissistic people isn’t only mentally and physically draining; it is soul-destroying and takes who you are away bit by bit.
+Being around narcissistic people isn’t only mentally and physically draining; it is soul-destroying and takes who you are away little by little.
 Part of reclaiming who you are and who you want to be in rebuilding your self-esteem, which is all about working on your inner confidence.

 Narcissists through many manipulation tactics, slowly destroy your self-esteem, self-respect, dignity and confidence.
 It’s up to us to take that power away from them and take back control of our lives.
 Taking back your ability to control your own, Self- worth self-respect, confidence and dignity.